Comics, the Graphic Novels, and the American Jew

 Elementary Biblical Hebrew I

 Students will achieve a basic ability to read the Hebrew Bible in the original language.
 During the semester, students will learn the script and the grammar, develop a working vocabulary, and read a selection of Biblical passages.
-The course is designed specifically and exclusively for beginners with little or no previous knowledge of the language.
-Students with prior experience in the language should contact the instructor about course alternatives.
+The course is designed for beginners with little or no previous knowledge of the language.
+Students with extensive experience in the language should contact the instructor about course alternatives.